 This included the creation of an improved entry from Poplar Lane, increased carparking capacity and improved safety for vehicle access.
 The new entrance way to the park includes an interpretation area to help park users understand some of the cultural and historic context of the land they are visiting, and improved track signage will enhance the experience for visitors coming to enjoy the park.

-The new carpark is around 400 metres north of the old one which will give easy access to some lesser used tracks.
-The old carpark can still be used, however the new carpark and visitor entry space are the primary access areas and provide over 80 additional carpark spaces.
+The new carpark is approximately 400m north of the old one, providing easy access to some lesser used tracks.
+The old carpark can still be used; however, the new carpark and visitor entry space are the primary access areas and provide over 80 additional carpark spaces.
 A visually stunning tomokanga or entryway welcomes visitors to the site.
 There is a new toilet block, enhanced seating and picnic areas, interpretive panels and wayfinding signage.

-Ninety-five per cent of users go straight up to the top.
-The upgrades will open up the other trails in the 182-hectare park.
-Track upgrades include the construction of a wheelchair-friendly short loop track and a new 1500m walkway connecting the new carpark and existing walkway.
-The latter meanders alongside the Maraeroa pā site offering more spectacular views.
+A new 1500m walkway meanders alongside the Maraeroa pā site offering more spectacular views and connects the new carpark to the original walkway.
 An 80m staircase has also been built as an option for a more direct route within the new track.